Why to Wonder if Someone Reads Fiction

 One study link not enough?
 Here’s another from the peer-reviewed journal Communications, explaining the results of a research study designed to explore the link between reading fiction and empathy.
 And here’s another paper in the peer-reviewed journal PLoS One on a study examining how fiction reading influences empathy.

-Both these papers cite several other papers that report on other research that covers the subject, so you can dig deeper into the data from there, if you’d like.
+Both these papers cite several other papers that report on other research that covers the subject, too.
+You can dig deeper into the data from there, if you’d like.

 That we can see a correlation between the two—reading fiction, particularly literary fiction, and high levels of empathy—makes sense to me.

 Someone who reads fiction, especially literary in nature, must put themselves into the bodies and minds and backstories of someone often completely unlike them.
-And that will help anyone better understand—and feel empathy for—the other humans in this world with them.
+Doing so will help anyone better understand—and feel empathy for—the other humans in this world with them.

 Now, I read nonfiction and really enjoy it—so don’t take what I say next as a dismissal of nonfiction’s value and importance to the world and the individual.

-Possibly balk-inducing statement: As the years pass, I’ve grown increasingly wary of people who tell me they never read fiction.
-Even if they read nonfiction.
+Yet here’s this essay’s possibly balk-inducing statement: As the years pass, I’ve grown increasingly wary of people who tell me they never read fiction.
+Even if they say they do read nonfiction.

 Why, you ask?

-Whether because people with empathy read more fiction or because people who read more fiction exercise and therefore strengthen their empathy muscle doesn’t matter to the wariness.
-In short, people who have empathy are people I want in my orbit.
-People with empathy are the the people with whom I want to spend my limited time and attention.
+Whether because people with empathy read more fiction or because people who read more fiction exercise and therefore strengthen their empathy doesn’t affect my wariness.
+What does is my certainty that empathetic people are the people I want in my orbit.
+Empathetic people are where I want to spend my limited time and attention.

-And if studies show that people who read fiction, particularly literary fiction, on at least a not-infrequent basis also have higher levels of empathy than people who do not, it validates my instinct that it’s a red flag when someone doesn’t read fiction—especially if they don’t read it at all.
+And if studies show that people who read fiction, particularly literary fiction, have higher levels of empathy than people who do not, it validates my instinct that it’s a red flag when someone doesn’t read fiction—especially if they don’t read it at all.

 Now, none of these studies say that people who read only nonfiction or who do not read at all don’t have empathy.